Generic Name: sodium chloride (SOE-dee-um KLOR-ide)

 Brand Name: Examples include Altachlore and Muro 128

-Altachlore drops is used for:
+Altachlore drops are used for:

 Temporarily treating swelling of the cornea of the eye.